Exploiting Machine Unlearning for Backdoor Attacks in Deep Learning System: Threat Model

-Secondly, we assume that the model is a black-box.
-Backdoor attacks can be either white-box or black-box, depending on the attacker's knowledge of the target model's architecture and parameters.
-In a white-box scenario, the attacker has complete knowledge of the model and can purposefully modify some specific model parameters by fine-tuning.
-For instance, these attacks~\cite{trojaning,gradient_matching,hidden_poison} generate triggers through optimizing the hidden neuron output or final prediction vectors based on a benign model, and then retrain or fine-tune the model using poison samples.
-In addition, some backdoor mitigation methods~\cite{neural_cleanse,hidden_poison} utilize the same strategy to generate mitigation instances based on the infected model.
 In this work, we apply backdoor attack in a black-box scenario, that is, the adversary has no knowledge of the model including the architecture and parameters and can not access or modify the model's training process.
-Compared to white-box backdoor attack, it has three advantages.
-First, it is model-agnostic, i.e., since the black-box backdoor attack is based on input-output behavior, the predetermined trigger can be more easily transferred to different machine learning models.
-Secondly, it is more practical.
+Compared to white-box backdoor attack, it has three advantages: 1) Transferability.
+Since the black-box backdoor attack is based on input-output behavior, it can be more easily transferred to different machine learning models, making the attack more scalable.
+2) Applicability.
 In real-world scenarios, it is difficult for attackers to obtain relevant information about the target model.
 For example, an adversary may be interested in attacking a cloud-based machine learning service or a mobile application that uses a DNN.
 In these cases, the attacker may not have access to the target model, making a black-box attack the only viable option.
-Lastly, it is more efficient.
+3) Efficiency.
 Black-box attacks may require fewer computational resources than white-box attacks, as it does not require to optimize triggers by gradients and train additional models, e.g., the unlearning-based white-box backdoor attack method~\cite{hidden_poison} requires using three models trained from scratch to implant the backdoor, while our black-box algorithm only need one.
 Black-box attacks are generally more efficient to execute than white-box attacks, but may require more poison and mitigation samples to launch a successful attack.
 Moreover, the adversary may not have the same level of control over the target model as they would in a white-box attack, which can limit the types of attacks they can implement.